 - Property acquired with separate property

-- Gifts and inheritances given during the marriage
+- Gifts and inheritances are given during the marriage

 Valuation of marital property: Each item in the marital estate must have a value assigned prior to distribution.
 Disputes often arise over the true value of assets, such as real estate, motor vehicles, businesses, and financial assets.
 Parties often present contrasting appraisals to the court.
 After individual items are valued, a total value of the marital estate is given.